traupach/stormtrack/README.md

 - [doc](doc) -- documentation.
 - [params](params) -- parameter files for LROSE utilities.
 - [threshold_optimisation](threshold_optimisation) -- reports showing TITAN threshold optimisation.
+- [manuscript](manuscript) -- R markdown code for generation of the manuscript describing this work.
 - [utils](utils) -- **modified versions** of LROSE code, for the WRF storm tracking workflow, with their own licenses.